reticulatedpines/magiclantern_simplified/modules/sf_dump/README.rst

 ===================

 This module will attempt to dump the serial flash of the device.
-It is intended for the 100D, which store its properties on a non-DMA flash chip, accessed over SPI.
+It is intended for DIGIC 5 and 6 cameras, which store their properties on a non-DMA flash chip, accessed over SPI.

 Usage: Run from Debug menu.

-Supported models:

-* 100D (100A)

-Other models must add addresses to the source code of the module.
+For QEMU, copy ML/LOGS/SFDATA.BIN to qemu/CAM/SFDATA.BIN (near ROM1.BIN).

 :Author: nkls
 :License: GPL